dustin2023/fMRI/README.md

 Functional Magnetic Resonance Imaging (fMRI) allows us to gain valuable insights into the functioning of the brain and a deeper understanding of human nature.
 By visualizing neural activities in the brain, fMRI enables the exploration of the foundations of thoughts, emotions, intelligence, and consciousness.

 This section explains how functional magnetic resonance imaging works and explores how this method provides valuable insights into the workings of the brain.
 The basic operation of fMRI imaging is based on the relationship between neuronal activity and the resulting changes in local blood flow in the brain.
 When specific regions of the brain are active, there is a localized shortage of oxygen in those regions.
 This oxygen deficit is then countered, leading to an increased concentration of oxygenated blood in the active regions.
 The following diagram illustrates this process in a simplified manner.
 This increased oxygen concentration is considered an indicator of neuronal activity.
-(Medical Imaging Systems.pdf 6.4.4) ([Ref.
+(Medical Imaging Systems.pdf 6.4.4) ([ref.
 4: Understanding MRI: What is functional MRI (fMRI)?](https://www.youtube.com/watch?v=4UOeBM5BwdY))

 ![IMG_2594.jpg](images/IMG_2594.jpg)
 <em>Fig. 1: [VL-Skript Part 2: page 33](https://www.win.ox.ac.uk/)</em>